-Last time we explored some ways to cure certain challenging garments.
+Last time our print shop explored some ways to cure certain challenging garments.
 Here are some more tips to ensure a proper cure, no matter the substrate!

 When many screen printing veterans first got started, they may not have realized just how many variables factored into properly curing their prints.
 As the industry has advanced, new technology has made it even more difficult to get fully caught up.
 Fortunately, by familiarizing yourself with the basics of curing and doing some careful tests, you can make it easier to get a proper cure.